The Ultimate Multnomah Falls Guide

 Haystack Rock as seen from the hemlock street entrance.

 The Haystack Rock Park & Ride parking lot is located along South Hemlock Street at the corner of Gower Ave.
-It’s a large lot that also has three RV spaces.
+It’s a large lot that has three spaces for recreational vehicles.
+Simply park, walk down Gower Avenue towards the beach and turn left on Ecola Court.
+You’ll see the entrance and Haystack Rock straight ahead.

 Haystack Rock Tide Pools